Tweeticoats/stash-vr-companion/README.md

 To Pin a performer edit the performer and add the tag export_deovr to the performer.

+To Pin a tag the tag must be a sub tag of export_deovr.
+Edit export_deovr and add the tag as a child.

 ## Running in docker
 Configuration is done by providing environment variables to the docker container.